LabShengLi/nanome/docs/Usage.md

     --dsname [your-dataset-name]\
     --input [input-file]\
     --genome [reference-genome-dir]\
-    --chrSet '[chomosomes sperated by a space]'
+    --chrSet '[chromosomes separated by a space]'
 ```

-Note: NANOME support the default behaviour of each tool's running, if the tool perfomed on the genome you specified is same as human/E. coli data.
+Note: NANOME support the default behaviour of each tool's running, if the tool performed on the genome you specified is same as human/E. coli data.

 # 4. Benchmarking experiment
 We constructed a list of benchmarking datasets that contain Fast5 reads from 800 to 7,200  for NA19240.
 The datasets can be got by users upon request.
 Following command is running NANOME pipeline on our benchmarking datasets, please refer to the input parameters for config file [benchmarking_hpc.config](https://github.com/TheJacksonLaboratory/nanome/blob/master/conf/executors/benchmarking_hpc.config).